Ngozi, Burundi: Population

 The national population census of 16 August 1990 enumerated the population at 14,511.
 On 16 August 2008, the national census that year put the population of Ngozi, Burundi at 39,774 people.

 Economy

 The residents in the town and surrounding communities are primarily subsistence agriculturalists who also keep domesticated animals, primarily cattle.
 Crops raised include maize, sweet potatoes, coffee, bananas, cassava, beans and tea.
 Light industrial activities include the processing of tea and mining of tin ore.

 Education

 The campus of the University of Ngozi, a private university, was established in 1999.

 Banking

-Ecobank Burundi, a commercial bank, maintains a branch in Ngozi, Burundi.
+Ecobank, a commercial bank, maintains a branch in Ngozi, Burundi.

 Electricity

 The Kigoma–Butare–Ngozi–Gitega High Voltage Power Line, which connects the electricity grids of Rwanda and Burundi, passes through the town of Ngozi.